-Wake Up On LAN (Enabled)
+Wake Up On LAN (Disabled)

 When set to Enabled, the system power will be turned on if the LAN port receives an incoming signal.
 You have to connect the fax/modem to the mainboard Wake On LAN connector for this feature to work.
-Refer to page 28.